Aiken State Park

 Aiken State Park is a state park located near the town of Windsor in Aiken County, South Carolina.

 History

-Aiken State Park was one of the 16 original parks in South Carolina, built by an African American detachment of the Civilian Conservation Corps.
+Built in 1934, Aiken State Park is one of the 16 original parks in South Carolina, built by an African American detachment of the Civilian Conservation Corps.
 Many of the original buildings are still in use.

 Activities and amenities

 Activities available at the park include picnicking, fishing, bird watching, boating, swimming, geocaching, biking and camping.
 There are a few nature trails in the park as well.

 Amenities include a playground, picnic shelters, horseshoe pits, a boat ramp on the Edisto River, a 1.7 mile canoe trail and a park store.

 Visitors can rent fishing rods and reels, non-motorized fishing boats and canoes from the park office.